ocrumbie-stack/BitgetConnect-1/replit.md

 The frontend is built with React 18, TypeScript, and Vite, using Tailwind CSS with shadcn/ui for mobile-first responsive design.
 State management uses React Query for server state and Wouter for client-side routing.
 Real-time updates are via WebSocket.
 The backend uses Express.js with TypeScript, integrates with the Bitget API, and provides a WebSocket server.
 Data is stored in-memory with an `IStorage` interface, designed for future PostgreSQL integration with Drizzle ORM.
 Key technical implementations include real-time data streaming via WebSockets, comprehensive trading pair organization, an AI-powered trading opportunity recommendation system, reusable strategy templates for the bot system, an enhanced multi-bucket analysis system for volatility classification, a dynamic leverage safety system, and sophisticated entry point analysis.

 ## Feature Specifications
-The application includes:
-- Multi-page navigation: Home, Markets, Trade, Bot, Analyzer.
-- Home Page: Enhanced market overview with dashboard, sentiment analysis, top gainers/losers, and AI-powered trading opportunities.
-- Markets Page: Comprehensive screener with filtering and sorting.
-- Trade Page: Order placement, leverage, and position management.
-- Bot Page: Automated trading strategy setup, deployment, monitoring, and termination.
-Bots are strategy-based and applicable to any trading pair.
-- Trading Pair Management: Folder-based organization with bulk bot deployment, manual pair addition, and context menus.
-- Bulk Bot Deployment: Simultaneous strategy deployment to all pairs in a folder, with individual capital allocation and leverage.
-- AI-Powered Recommendations: Analysis of 150+ trading pairs, recommendations based on movement, liquidity, and patterns, with detailed display of movement percentage and AI scores.
-- Unified AI Analysis Hub: Complete trading analysis platform with integrated tools for price prediction, risk analysis, trend statistics, real-time Bitget API integration, multi-timeframe analysis, confidence scoring, technical indicators, market sentiment, support/resistance, volatility, volume analysis, performance history, technical signals, and position sizing.
-- Analyzer Page: Advanced technical analysis tool with trend detection, support/resistance levels, entry/exit recommendations, multi-timeframe analysis, and direct trading execution.
-- Comprehensive Alert System: Notification system with 8+ alert categories, intelligent auto-suggest, real-time monitoring, and light/dark mode support.
+The application includes: multi-page navigation (Home, Markets, Trade, Bot, Analyzer); an enhanced Home Page with market overview and AI-powered trading opportunities; a Markets Page for comprehensive screener; a Trade Page for order placement and position management; a Bot Page for automated strategy setup, deployment, and monitoring with strategy-based bots applicable to any trading pair; comprehensive folder-based trading pair management with bulk bot deployment; AI-powered recommendations based on market movement and liquidity; a Unified AI Analysis Hub for integrated price prediction, risk analysis, and real-time Bitget API integration; an Analyzer Page for advanced technical analysis and direct trading; and a comprehensive alert system with various categories and real-time monitoring.

 # External Dependencies